EU-LAC-MUSEUMS Horizon2020 project (2016-2020)

 Concept and Approach

-In this section of our project, we aim “to promote the Horizon2020 goal of fostering inclusive, innovative and reflective societies” by researching state-of-the-art initiatives in museums and community empowerment, and then move beyond these initiatives to implement and evaluate our own innovative bi-regional community education project.
-Our aim is to both transform individual lives within museum communities, and to create a method of implementation and evaluation that will be applicable to wider regions.
+In this section of our project, we aim “to promote the Horizon2020 goal of fostering inclusive, innovative and reflective societies” by researching state-of-the-art initiatives in museums and community empowerment and then move beyond these initiatives to implement and evaluate our own innovative bi-regional community education project.
+Our aim is to both transform individual lives within museum communities and to create a method of implementation and evaluation that will be applicable to wider regions.
 Herein we focus on museum education, involving academic research into community museology, an intergenerational bi-regional museum education programme, and implementing a bi-regional youth exchange programme.
 It seeks to answer the following key questions in community museology:

 What are the most important changes our small-scale museum communities are experiencing in EU and LAC?

 What are the most cutting edge initiatives of museums to promote social inclusion and cohesion in each region?
-How can small-scale regional museums gain agency in promoting best practice amongst museums and policy makers on a global stage?
+How can small-scale regional museums gain agency in promoting best practice amongst museums and policymakers on a global stage?

 We invite you to participate in a research survey about the scope and perception of the concept of ‘community museum’

-Our overarching aim is to understand the concept in different contexts, and the study will conclude with an publically-accessible report containing the anonymised data, including quotations, but excluding any personal information supplied by the respondents.
+Our overarching aim is to understand the concept in different contexts, and the study will conclude with a publically-accessible report containing the anonymised data, including quotations, but excluding any personal information supplied by the respondents.
 We are interested in both tangible and intangible cultural heritage.
 We are interested in both tangible and intangible cultural heritage.
 As defined by UNESCO: